buildingSMART/IFC4.3.x-development/docs/templates/Project Context/Project Units/README.md

 * Derived units, consisting of one-to-many unit elements, being SI units or conversion based units
 * Monetary unit as a special case of a unit to hold the currency name

-> EXAMPLE  Meter is an SI unit without prefix, milli meter is an SI unit with prefix, inch and foot are conversion based units to be declared with a converstion factor to the SI unit (here meter), heat flux density (W/m2) is a derived unit with the unit elements Power (W) and Area (m2), and Euro is a monetary unit.
+> EXAMPLE  Meter is an SI unit without prefix, milli meter is an SI unit with prefix, inch and foot are conversion based units to be declared with a conversion factor to the SI unit (here meter), heat flux density (W/m2) is a derived unit with the unit elements Power (W) and Area (m2), and Euro is a monetary unit.

 ```
 concept {